D4wnstar/aetherwisp/Nuclear physics/Structure/Nuclear shell model.md

 1. each nucleon is a quantum object with a defined energy eigenstate which occupies a well-defined **shell** inside the nucleus, a shell being a theoretical configuration of nucleons that, when filled, leads to a particularly stable state;
 2. the nucleons are subject to a mean [[potential]], which originates from the other nucleons[^1].

+Moreover, a few approximations are made to render the system tenable in a mathematical manner:
+1. the motion of the nucleons is taken to be non-[[Lorentz transformation|relativistic]] to avoid having to invoke relativistic quantum mechanics and the [[Dirac equation]];
+2. nuclei are considered to be spherical.

-Moreover, the motion of the nucleons is taken to be non-[[Lorentz transformation|relativistic]] to avoid having to invoke relativistic quantum mechanics and the [[Dirac equation]].
-Finally, predictions made by this model are only valid if the outermost shell contains exactly one unpaired nucleon, be it one too many or one too few.
-Shells that are not complete but contain more than one nucleon, such as those in $^{23}_{11}\text{Na}_{12}$, are not correctly described.
+As a consequence of the latter approximation, the predictions made by this model are only valid if the outermost shell contains exactly one unpaired nucleon, be it one too many or one too few.
+This is because the spherical approximation is only true for nearly complete shells.
+Incomplete shells lack the symmetry required for this kind of treatment.

 Different versions of the shell models use different potentials.
 In fact, the choice of potentials is rather complicated compared to the electron shell model as we do not currently have an analytical form for nucleon-nucleon interaction.
 Whereas the choice in the atom is easy (the central potential is just the [[electric potential]] of a [[Electric charge|point charge]]), with nucleons not so much, as we must consider an $n$-body problem governed by the [[strong interaction]] and therefore go through quantum chromodynamics, which is *much* more complicated.
 ### Gaussian potential